- About us

 Ushaw College trained men for the Roman Catholic priesthood for more than two centuries, from its establishment in 1808 until 2011.
-For much of that time it also functioned as a boarding school for boys as well as a seminary for men destined for the priesthood.
+For much of that time it also functioned as a boarding school for boys, learning from some of the most intelligent men in the country, as well as a seminary for men destined for the Catholic priesthood.

-This unique system of educating lay and clerical students alongside each other was at odds with both the spirit and the letter of the seminary legislation of the sixteenth-century Council of Trent, which aspired to create a separate clerical caste free from worldly contacts, lay ambitions and lay habits of life.
+The unique system of educating future lay and clerical students alongside each other, almost unique to Ushaw in the UK, was at odds with both the spirit and the letter of the seminary legislation of the sixteenth-century Council of Trent, which aspired to create a separate clerical caste, free from worldly contacts, lay ambitions and lay habits of life.

-Ushaw’s mixed system was inherited from the English Roman Catholic colleges established in Europe, and particularly at Douai College of which Ushaw was the descendant in northern England.
+Ushaw’s mixed system was inherited from the English Roman Catholic colleges established in Europe following the persecution of the Catholics in the UK.
+Much of Ushaw's training style and class structure can be taken from these establishments, particularly that of Douai College, from which Ushaw was the descendant in northern England.

 635 St Aidan founds the monastery on Lindisfarne

 664: Synod of Whitby; St Cuthbert (635-687) is sent to Lindisfarne

 725: St Bede’s Ecclesiastical History of the English People

 1529: English Reformation: Henry VIII declares himself Supreme Head of the English Church